 “言有尽而意无穷” [Words and meanings are endless].

-In the run up to the book launch scheduled for 13 July 2021 (registration required but free HERE), the folks at Little Sir Press have organized a series of short conversations about my new book, "Hong Kong Between 'One Country' and 'Two Systems'."
+In the run up to the book launch scheduled for 13 July 2021, the folks at Little Sir Press have organized a series of short conversations about my new book, "Hong Kong Between 'One Country' and 'Two Systems'."

 I am delighted, then, to make available the next in the series of video recordings of conversations about the book with my former research assistant Matthew McQuilla (Penn State International Affairs MIA 2021).
-Today we discuss Chapter 11 (Friday 16 August 2019)--Surya Deva on the International Human Rights Implications of the Situation in Hong Kong .
+Today we discuss Chapter 1, Saturday, 27 June 2020--An Epilogue as Introduction: "UN Experts Call for Decisive Measures to Protect Fundamental Freedoms in China" [联合国专家呼吁采取果断措施保护中国境内的基本自由] and Homesickness in International Human Rights Law.